18461271/precipitation-forecasting/README.md

 1. the first step involves converting gif image to jpg image
 2. the second step is to read image data and crop uncessary text in the image, and then build a dictionary to store  image_id : 3D_image_data pairs
 3. the 3rd step is to change unsupervised problem to supervised problem.
 Train : data is split as follows, 60% train, 40 validation.
-4. the 4th step is to build a ConvLSTM model: many to many multivariate and multi-step model.
+4. the 4th step is to build a ConvLSTM model: many to many multivariate model.
 ConvLSTM can preserve all the spatial information
 5. train the model by reading the data on the fly
-6. Evaluation : feed the validation_x data to the trained model, the output are 3d images, GAN could be employed to generate 7 days forecasting.
+6. Evaluation : feed the validation_x data to the trained model, the output are 3d images, GAN could be employed to generate 7 days forecasting map.

 ### My Second approach is to use the fully connected LSTM, the basic idea is to apply recurrent neural networks on images to encode image features and then decode this information for forecasting, a typical [encoder-decoder LSTM model](https://machinelearningmastery.com/lstm-autoencoders/) for solving sequence-to-sequence prediction problems.